horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-basics.md

 ## How Ownership Works

 Most cryptocurrencies operate on top of the blockchain that powers that specific cryptocurrency.
-Bitcoin is the native currency of the Bitcoin blockchain, the Ethereum crypto currency has its own blockchain and so on.
+Bitcoin is the native currency of the Bitcoin blockchain, the Ethereum cryptocurrency has its own blockchain and so on.

 The notion of someone owning Bitcoin or Ethereum is quite different from the idea of traditional cash in your wallet.